Cabinet Shakeup: Meet the new ministers whose names you won't encounter again until they screw up so badly it makes the news - The Beaverton

 Minister of Natural Resources Jonathan Wilkinson

 Speaking of Environment ministers and incompetence, former Environment Minister Jonathan Wilkinson will now be in charge of Natural Resources Canada.
 As Environment minister, Wilkinson claimed that the TMX pipeline expansion, which will more than double the amount of oil moving through the pipeline, would help pay for Canada’s reduction of emissions.
-This nonsensical statement, which brings to mind someone attempting to lose weight by paying for a gym membership with the proceeds from daily hot dog eating contests, gives Canadians an idea of both Wilkinson’s critical thinking skills and the likelihood that he’ll be making the news for all the wrong reasons in his new role too.
+This nonsensical statement, which brings to mind someone attempting to lose weight by paying for a gym membership with the proceeds from daily hot dog contests, gives Canadians an idea of both Wilkinson’s critical thinking skills and the likelihood that he’ll be making the news for all the wrong reasons in his new role too.

 Minister of Indigenous Services Patty Hajdu

 You definitely know this name, since Patty Hajdu was Health Minister during a pandemic in which at least 28,745 Canadians died and the true death toll still isn’t known because no one in a position of power really wants to find out.
-As Minister of Indigenous Services her name will likely be in the news less, but given this ’s relationship with First Nations, when it does pop up, it’s not going to be good.
+As Minister of Indigenous Services her name will likely be in the news less, but given this government’s relationship with First Nations, when it does pop up, it’s not going to be good.

 Minister of Mental Health and Addictions and Associate Minister of Health Carolyn Bennett

 How do you know this name?
-This former Minister of Indigenous and Northern Affairs was recently forced to apologize to former Justice Minister Jody Wilson-Raybould for implying Wilson-Raybould’s criticism of the Liberal response to the discovery of hundreds of children’s graves at a residential was really about Wilson-Raybould wanting a pension.
+This former Minister of Indigenous and Northern Affairs was recently forced to apologize to former Justice Minister Jody Wilson-Raybould for implying Wilson-Raybould’s criticism of the Liberal response to the discovery of hundreds of ’s graves at a residential school was really about Wilson-Raybould wanting a pension.
 Someone who displays this level of empathy is sure to make news as they respond to Canada’s ongoing overdose crisis.

 This has been just a small sampling of the 38 ministers that make up the new Liberal cabinet, a select few of whom you’ll eventually be able to identify on sight because of how profoundly they bungle their jobs or because despite being one of the myriad ministers responsible for economic development, they have no idea how much a loaf of bread costs.